jannisg/statamic-pagereorder/readme.md

 If there is a need for it, I could look at adding fall back support for this using something like jQuery UI: Sortable for older browsers.

+## Browser Support

+This add-on has been tested successfully in: Chrome, Safari, Firefox and Internet Explorer 10.

+Support for Internet Explorer 9 and lower could potentially be added, please file a GitHub issue if you'd like to see IE8/9 support.

 ## What should you expect

 1. Visiting the control panel's ("Pages") page, you will be able to drag and drop each **top level** page by clicking on the drag handle located to the left of the page title.